yetanotherco/aligned-layer/docs/0_internal/3_b_1_deploy_new_impl.md

    This will show two addresses.
 The first one is the `alignedLayerServiceManager` address, and the second one is the new implementation address of `alignedServiceManagerImplementation`.

-> [!NOTE]
-> Make sure the `alignedLayerServiceManager` address is the same as the one you deployed in the [Deploy Contracts Guide](./2_deploy_contracts.md).
+   Make sure the `alignedLayerServiceManager` address is the same as the one you deployed in the [Deploy Contracts Guide](./2_deploy_contracts.md).

->
-> Make sure the `alignedServiceManagerImplementation` address is the same as the one you deployed in this guide.
+   Make sure the `alignedServiceManagerImplementation` address is the same as the one you deployed in this guide.

 ## Deploy New Implementation for BatcherPaymentService